 Materials

-- Yarn in Yellow and Green Color, sport-weight yarn.
-(I used 2-ply colored jute twine)
+- Yarn (Spot Weight) in yellow and green (I used 2-ply jute twine)

 Tools